AlterStepix/MythicRPG_Spigot/README.md

 # MythicRPG
-Simple minecraft plugin made for rpg servers
+Simple minecraft plugin made for minecraft rpg servers

 ## About